 Fine arts sports photography is usually conceptual and requires a totally different approach and perspective – it is more artistic and very creative.
 Photographing sports as fine art requires a lot of imagination and creative thought from the photographer.
 Instead of putting all the focus on the athlete or sportsman, you need to include more of the location, the game details and include surrounding elements for composition in fine art sports photography.

 Focus on the tiny details of everything that is happening around you and photograph everything.
 You can create interesting graphics with the forms, colors, patterns both in the field and amongst the audience.
-Use interesting compositions, perspectives, and photograph actions, and emotions that most other photographers would fail to see or miss in their shots.
+Use interesting compositions, perspectives, and photograph actions, and emotions that most other sports photographers would fail to see or miss in their shots.

 Action Sequence In Sports Photography